GillWrites/tune-guide-api/docs/tutorials/browse-channels-by-genre.md

 To do this, adapt the values from the tutorial to the properties and arguments that the language uses to make REST API calls.

-## Verify your task
+## Verify your genre

-Confirm that the service saved your task correctly by retrieving it using a `GET` request with the same URL and the `id` from your response `{base_url}/tasks/5`.
-The response should include the same task details you submitted.
+Confirm that the service saved your genre correctly by retrieving it using a `GET` request with the same URL and the `id` from your response `{base_url}/channels/4`.
+The response should include the same genre details you submitted.

 ## Troubleshooting common errors